-The worried parents of a troubled teen boy might find his behavior simply baffling.
-As they see him make poor decisions, harming others as well as himself, they may attempt to reach out and discuss the matter, and each time they try to talk, the boy may respond with a series of monosyllabic words, all designed to encourage the parents to hush up and back off.
+The worried parents of a troubled teens might find his behavior simply baffling.
+As they see him make poor decisions, harming others as well as himself, they may attempt to reach out and discuss the matter, and each time they try to talk, the teen may respond with a series of monosyllabic words, all designed to encourage the parents to hush up and back off.
 The idea of putting the child in a therapy program might seem confusing to parents of a child like this, and they may wonder why they should pay someone to talk to their child when they’ve been so spectacularly unsuccessful in drawing out the child at home.
 It’s understandable, but in reality, treatment programs for teens have access to resources that parents simply may not have.
 For example, some programs hire experts who incorporate horses into their work.

 What Is Equine Assisted Therapy?